edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`toast_tuple_target (integer)`**

-The `toast_tuple_target` specifies the minimum tuple length required before Cloudberry Database attempts to compress and/or move long column values into TOAST tables, and is also the target length Cloudberry Database tries to reduce the length below once toasting begins.
+The `toast_tuple_target` specifies the minimum tuple length required before Apache Cloudberry attempts to compress and/or move long column values into TOAST tables, and is also the target length Apache Cloudberry tries to reduce the length below once toasting begins.
 This affects columns marked as External (for move), Main (for compression), or Extended (for both) and applies only to new tuples.
 There is no effect on existing rows.
 By default this parameter is set to allow at least 4 tuples per block, which with the default blocksize will be 8184 bytes.
 Valid values are between 128 bytes and the (blocksize - header), by default 8160 bytes.
 Changing this value may not be useful for very short or very long rows.
 Note that the default setting is often close to optimal, and it is possible that setting this parameter could have negative effects in some cases.
 You can not set this parameter for TOAST tables.

 **`parallel_workers (integer)`**

 Sets the number of workers that should be used to assist a parallel scan of this table.
-If not set, Cloudberry Database determines a value based on the relation size.
+If not set, Apache Cloudberry determines a value based on the relation size.
 The actual number of workers chosen by the planner or by utility statements that use parallel scans may be less, for example due to the setting of `max_worker_processes`.

 **`autovacuum_enabled, toast.autovacuum_enabled (boolean)`**

 Enables or disables the autovacuum daemon for a particular table.
 If `true`, the autovacuum daemon will perform automatic `VACUUM` and/or `ANALYZE` operations on this table following the rules discussed in [The Autovacuum Daemon](https://www.postgresql.org/docs/12/routine-vacuuming.html#AUTOVACUUM) in the PostgreSQL documentation.
-If `false`, Cloudberry Database does not autovacuum the table, except to prevent transaction ID wraparound.
+If `false`, Apache Cloudberry does not autovacuum the table, except to prevent transaction ID wraparound.
 Note that the autovacuum daemon does not run at all (except to prevent transaction ID wraparound) if the `autovacuum` parameter is `false`; setting individual tables' storage parameters does not override that.
 So there is seldom much point in explicitly setting this storage parameter to `true`, only to `false`.

 **`vacuum_index_cleanup, toast.vacuum_index_cleanup (boolean)`**